-Analogues is a newsletter and podcast from animation artist Lewis Heriz - a space to talk about animation (techniques and technologies), and being human.
+Analogues is an audiovisual studio journal from me, animation artist Lewis Heriz.
+It’s a space for me to think about animation (techniques and technologies), and being human.

 Subscribe for free to receive new posts and support my work.